 Cellular is also inherently secure.
 Wired mechanisms can easily be hacked.
 If intruders get into a facility, they can also deactivate any cameras by simply cutting the data wires or interrupting their power supply.
 And wireless Internet systems are no more secure.
 These can also be hacked via their Internet connections and depending on set-up, it may not be practical to run an independent networks for cameras.

-Since cellular cameras connect via the same networks as smartphones, they enjoy the same robust security that the big mobile service providers offer.
+Since cellular CCTV connects via the same networks as smartphones, they enjoy the same robust security that the big mobile service providers offer.
 They are also powered by batteries, making them independent of any grid-based power.
 If combined with the secure networking and monitoring services a managed connectivity provider can offer, you can keep your data safe.

 Common connected camera use cases